q-rapids/qrapids-dashboard_demo-docker/README.md

 * **Step 2**.
 Open a command prompt on the unzipped root directory
 * **Step 3**.
 Type "docker-compose up".
 This command can take some minutes the first time is executed.

+## How to use Q-Rapids Dashboard

+Access to the dashoard in your browser at: http://localhost:8888

+The Q-Rapids Dashboard user's guideline is available at [Q-Rapids Strategic Dashboard User Guide](https://github.com/q-rapids/qrapids-dashboard/wiki/User-Guide).

 ## Components' Ports
 Q-Rapids Dashboard demo docker uses the following ports:
 * Dashboard (WEB_PORT): 8888